Raincloud657/noir--site/README.md

 # Noir Site

 Run `npm install` in `noir-app` and then `npm run dev` for development or `npm run build` to produce static files under `noir-app/dist`.
-The landing page shows a short can animation that fades to black before the page cracks open to reveal a dusty rainbow marble background.
-The loot-box plan cards sit in front of the cracks.
+The landing page shows a spinning can backlit so its outline is visible.
+The can fades to black as a bold white “O” symbol spins with a moving dash.
+After the loading sequence the page cracks open to reveal a dusty rainbow marble background with loot-box plan cards in front.
 Plan data is sourced from `public/data/flavors.json` and a feedback form stores submissions locally.
 This repo contains a React + Tailwind CSS web app for the Noir luxury water brand.
 The app was bootstrapped with Vite and lives in the `noir-app` folder.

 ## Usage